difio/blog/source/_posts/2013-01-24-graphical-or-tabular-view-you-vote-we-code.markdown

 -----------------

 The ball is yours now!
 If this page gets over 50 tweets, comments, shares or likes we are going to implement this in [Difio](http://www.dif.io).
 A breakdown of features will be posted in the comments below.
-You can vote up or down for any of them.
+Please vote up or down for any of them.
+Features that get promoted will be implemented.

 If you have any other ideas or suggestions please let us know.
 You can use the comments form or submit them via [GitHub](https://github.com/difio/bugs/issues/new) or [Twitter](https://twitter.com/DifioNews).